group-nn-at-icmab-csic/WorMe/documentation/worme_manual.md

 The aim of this panel is to select the binary objects that correctly depict a worm, correct the objects that are worms but have incorrect skeletonization and reject the rest.

 The manual selection is time consuming, but it ensures the quality of the measurement data, as the user is aware of what is being measured and how.
-Furthermore, the computational time of the process has been optimized by working with indexated data, which can be seen in [Computational optimization](#computational-optimization).
+Furthermore, the computational time of the process has been optimized by working with indexated data, which can be seen in [Data architecture and computational optimization](#data-architecture-and-computational-optimization).

 <div align="center"> <img src="images/use_of_the_program/WM_selection.png" alt="Image Selection Panel" width="65%">